RSCC Policies & Guidelines

 - When travel is by common carrier, the fare must not exceed the standard coach fare charged the general public, and advantage must be taken of round trip rates when available.

-- The President's Office will make all reservations for air travel for college employees.
-In those instances where special fares are arranged by a conference or workshop, the President's Office should be informed and will verify the competitiveness of the fare quoted.
-When reservations are made by the President's Office, to the extent feasible, tickets will be billed to the college.
-In all other instances the employee will be expected to charge the ticket to his/her UMB Bank VISA Corporate Travel Card or personal credit card.
+- The Office of Business and Finance will make all reservations for air travel for college employees.
+In those instances where special fares are arranged by a conference or workshop, the Office of Business and Finance should be informed and will verify the competitiveness of the fare quoted.
+When reservations are made by the Office of Business and Finance, to the extent feasible, tickets will be billed to the college.
+In all other instances the employee will be expected to charge the ticket to their personal credit card.

 - The employee's copy of the ticket, or an acceptable receipt, must be submitted for reimbursement of common carrier expenses on the RSCC TR-3 form, Travel Claim (Overnight Travel).

-Automobile Travel - When travel by automobile is appropriate, employees may use college-owned vehicles if available.
+Automobile Travel - When travel by automobile is appropriate, employees may use college-owned automobiles whenever available and feasible.
 However, college-owned vehicles should be used only on official business.

-- When transportation is by a college-owned vehicle, tolls, parking, gasoline and storage expenses are allowable.
+- When transportation is by a college-owned automobile, tolls, parking, gasoline and storage expenses are allowable.

-- When using college owned vehicles, employees will be furnished with courtesy cards for purchase of gasoline, oil, and other automobile services and such expenses should not be claimed by employees as travel expenses.
+- When using motor pool automobiles, employees will be furnished with courtesy cards for purchase of gasoline, oil, and other automobile services and such expenses should not be claimed by employees as travel expenses.

 - The Physical Plant department will be responsible for scheduling use of all college-owned vehicles and for issuing appropriate courtesy cards.